MapStory/mapstory-community/roadmap.md

 **[Integrated Map Collaboration tools](items/integrated-collab.md)** - People will likely want more tools to work on MapStory with one another.
 Should investigate providing things like chat, wiki, issue trackers, etc. for their layers and maps.

-**[Find near in space and time](items/find-near.md)** - At a feature level people should be able to find other data near where they are in the map, in both space and time.
-So search by feature, not just bounding box of data.

 **[Remote data streams](items/remote-data.md)** - Instead of requiring all data to be uploaded to MapStory it would be good to let users add remote data.
 Things like WMS, GeoRSS, KML.
 Some of these will likely be 'live', like